ksinghi-cisco/ksinghi-cisco.github.io/pages/mydoc/mydoc_prerequisitesandobjectives.md

 * Implementing Service VPNs and Dynamic Service Side routing using OSPF and EIGRP

   * Establishing OSPF adjacencies at DC with route redistribution
-  * Establising OSPF adjacencies at Site 40 with route redistribution
+  * Establishing OSPF adjacencies at Site 40 with route redistribution
+  * Configuring VRRP at Site 50

+* Implementing TLOC Extensions with eBGP Peering

 * Working with Control Policies